D4wnstar/aetherwisp/Analytical mechanics/Hamiltonian mechanics/Canonical transformation.md

 $$\mathbf{x}''=\begin{pmatrix}0 & \mathrm{I} \\ \mathrm{I} & 0\end{pmatrix}\mathbf{x}=\mathcal{I}\mathbf{x}$$
 which leads to
 $$J''\mathrm{E}J''^{T}=\mathcal{I}J\mathrm{E}J^{T}\mathcal{I}=-\mathcal{I}\mathrm{E}\mathcal{I}=\mathrm{E}$$
 and so we go back to our canonicity criterion, up to a composition.
 In fact, this is fully general.
 We can *always* do this.
 What we just found is that we can always compose a generic canonical transformation with a specific canonical transformation such that the composition has $c=1$.
 In other words, all canonical transformations can be reduced down to univalent ones with the correct compositions.
 But recall our previous point: if $c=1$, the Jacobian is symmetric.
 Thus, the Jacobian of all univalent transformations is symmetric.
-These are such an important group of functions that they are found to be part of a specific set: all univalent canonical transformations are **symplectic transformations**, which are transformations whose Jacobian is a **[[symplectic matrix]]**.
+These are such an important group of functions that they are found to be part of a specific set: all univalent canonical transformations are **[[symplectic transformation|symplectic transformations]]**, which are transformations whose Jacobian is a **[[symplectic matrix]]**.

 > [!success] Symplectic transformations
 > All canonical transformations can be reduced to symplectic ones (that is, univalent canonical ones) by composing them with other appropriate canonical transformations.